 The doctor may take tissue samples (biopsies), photographs or a video of your bowel, even if it all looks normal.
-This procedure can take up to one hour.
-At the end of the procedure, the air that was introduced, will be sucked out.
+The procedure can take up to twenty minutes.
+At the end of the procedure, the air that was introduced, will be sucked out and the endoscope will be removed.